 Pillar pages and topic clustering are the latest SEO approaches designed to address search engines’ shift to what humans want, rather than a mere computer analysis of what content is valuable.
 This gripped blog describes how these work.
 Be prepared to create this content structure on your website for better engagement with business consumers searching for information on topics that are relevant to their industries.

 A customer-centric strategy is pivotal to your goal of establishing trust with your buyers.
 It’s more than exemplary customer service, but that core tenet is the heart of this strategy.
 It requires that you build a company culture that makes your client the focus of your business and that demonstrates this mission in every interaction – from initial contact through the sales experience and thereafter.
 The emphasis on personalisation is part and parcel of this missive and helps establish the validity of your customer-centric approach.
-This is yet another trend that demonstrates how marketers in 2019 must recognize and respond to the business customer’s demand for an authentic relationship with the companies they choose to do business with.
+This is yet another trend that demonstrates how marketers in 2019 must recognise and respond to the business customer’s demand for an authentic relationship with the companies they choose to do business with.

 Transparency and accountability will be the bywords in 2019’s marketing space.
 That “trust” word rears its head once again.
 Here’s yet another way to build on that.
 Your clients must be able to rely upon the promises your marketing and sales team make.
 You too should demand this accountability from your marketing professionals and expect measurable outcomes, supported by data and proven reporting measures.